 The pandemic may have upended the past few seasons of fashion weeks, but their accompanying campaigns continue to roll out as reliably as ever.
 In fact, some houses have even upped the ante for spring 2021.
 Five days into the new year, Prada rolled out its first ads since

 Raf Simons joined Miuccia Prada as creative director.
 It was far from the usual outing.
 Instead of being lensed by one of the standard marquee photographers, the portfolio was shot by “ no one.”
 (At least, that’s how Prada put it; shout out to the unnamed employees who controlled hundreds of cameras and edited down the resulting countless 360-degree views.)
 It only took two days for Ugg, of all brands, to arguably one-up the pair by casting industry icon André Leon Talley.
-Meanwhile, Jeremy Scott made Bella Hadid into a puppet, the Compton Cowboys briefly dismounted to pose for Tommy Hilfiger, and Lourdes Leon followed in her mom’s footsteps by starring as a Marc Jacobs muse.
+Since then, Lourdes Leon has followed in her mom’s footsteps by starring as a Marc Jacobs muse, and Burberry has tapped models (Naomi Campbell and Kendall Jenner) and musicians (FKA Twigs and Shygirl) alike.
 See all those and track the ones that follow, here.
-Courtesy of Burberry / Inez and Vinoodh
+Courtesy of Burberry / Danko Steiner

 Valentino teamed up with Emma Roberts’ Belletrist book club for the latest chapter in its Collezione Milano campaign titled “The Narratives.”
 Together, they tapped nine independent bookstores across the U.S. to showcase the campaign and offer shoppers a special edition Valentino x Belletrist red tote.
 Additionally, the revered Maison made a donation to each of the indie booksellers and photographed the owners—among them, The Lit Bar’s Noëlle Santos (above) and Books Are Magic’s Emma Straub—outside their storefronts wearing Valentino, naturally.